Systemd: Reception

 The design of systemd has ignited controversy within the free-software community.
 Critics regard systemd as overly complex and suffering from continued feature creep, arguing that its architecture violates the Unix philosophy.
-There is also concern that it forms a system of interlocked dependencies, thereby giving distribution maintainers little choice but to adopt systemd as more user-space software comes to depend on its components, which is similar to the problems created by PulseAudio, another project which was also developed by Lennart Poettering.
+There is also concern that it forms a system of interlocked dependencies, thereby giving distribution maintainers little choice but to adopt systemd as more user-space software comes to depend on its components, which is similar to the problems created by PulseAudio, another of Lennart Poettering's projects.

 In a 2012 interview, Slackware's lead Patrick Volkerding expressed reservations about the systemd architecture, stating his belief that its design was contrary to the Unix philosophy of interconnected utilities with narrowly defined functionalities.
 As of August 2018, Slackware does not support or use systemd, but Volkerding has not ruled out the possibility of switching to it.

 In January 2013, Lennart Poettering attempted to address concerns about systemd in a blog post called The Biggest Myths.

-In February 2014, musl's Rich Felker opined that PID 1 is too special to be saddled with additional responsibilities.
-PID 1 should only be responsible for starting the rest of the init system and reaping zombie processes.
-The additional functionality added by systemd can be provided elsewhere and unnecessarily increases the complexity and attack surface of PID 1.
+In February 2014, musl's Rich Felker opined that PID 1 is too special to be saddled with additional responsibilities, believing that PID 1 should only be responsible for starting the rest of the init system and reaping zombie processes, and that the additional functionality added by systemd can be provided elsewhere and unnecessarily increases the complexity and attack surface of PID 1.

-In March 2014 Eric S. Raymond opined that systemd's design goals were prone to mission creep and software bloat.
+In March 2014, Eric S. Raymond commented that systemd's design goals were prone to mission creep and software bloat.
 In April 2014, Linus Torvalds expressed reservations about the attitude of Kay Sievers, a key systemd developer, toward users and bug reports in regard to modifications to the Linux kernel submitted by Sievers.
-In late April 2014 a campaign to boycott systemd was launched, with a website listing various reasons against its adoption.
+In late April 2014, a campaign to boycott systemd was launched, with a website listing various reasons against its adoption.

 In an August 2014 article published in InfoWorld, Paul Venezia wrote about the systemd controversy and attributed the controversy to violation of the Unix philosophy, and to "enormous egos who firmly believe they can do no wrong".
 The article also characterizes the architecture of systemd as similar to that of svchost.exe, a critical system component in Microsoft Windows with a broad functional scope.

 In a September 2014 ZDNet interview, prominent Linux kernel developer Theodore Ts'o expressed his opinion that the dispute over systemd's centralized design philosophy, more than technical concerns, indicates a dangerous general trend toward uniformizing the Linux ecosystem, alienating and marginalizing parts of the open-source community, and leaving little room for alternative projects.
 He cited similarities with the attitude he found in the GNOME project toward non-standard configurations.
 On social media, Ts'o also later compared the attitudes of Sievers and his co-developer, Lennart Poettering, to that of GNOME's developers.